 The USSTRATCOM Center for Combating Weapons of Mass Destruction (SCC-WMD) PSI Support Cell actively supports Department of Defense (DoD) and U.S. government (USG) participation in PSI exercises and activities across the globe to enhance international interoperability and capabilities in support of Weapons of Mass Destruction (WMD) interdiction in the air, on land and at sea.

 The PSI is an international cooperative effort that aims to stop trafficking in WMD, their delivery systems, and related materials.
 The PSI is an activity, not an organization and participation in the PSI is voluntary.
-Since its establishment in 2003, 98 countries have committed to support the PSI by endorsing its Statement of Interdiction Principles.
+Since its establishment in 2003, over 100 countries have committed to support the PSI by endorsing its Statement of Interdiction Principles.
 With endorsement comes a commitment to take action consistent with established national legal authorities and international laws and regulations that support WMD interdictions.
 In addition, PSI partner nations also commit to strengthen relevant legal authorities and capabilities.
-The PSI is not led or "chaired" by a single country, rather, it's united by a common purpose and designed to support flexible, fast action and coordination among partner nations to counter WMD proliferation.
+The PSI is not led or "chaired" by a single country; rather, it's united by a common purpose and designed to support flexible, fast action and coordination among partner nations to counter WMD proliferation.